laravel/docs/database-testing.md

         use HasFactory;
     }

 Let's take a look at a few examples of creating models.
+Use the `withFaker` trait inside the feature tests to be able to use the faker instance.
 First, we'll use the `make` method to create models without persisting them to the database:

+    namespace Tests\Feature;

     use App\Models\User;
+    use Illuminate\Foundation\Testing\WithFaker;
+    use Tests\TestCase;

+    class ExampleTest extends TestCase
+    {
+        use withFaker;

         public function testDatabase()
         {
             $user = User::factory()->make();

             // Use model in tests...
+        }
     }

 You may create a collection of many models using the `count` method: